mathewgaohu/Notes/Installations/Install_FEniCS_docker.md

 You can also open a Jupyter Notebook
 ```
-jupyter notebook --ip=0.0.0.0 --port=8000
+jupyter notebook --ip=0.0.0.0
 ```
-Explaination:
-* `--port=8000`
-we have to include this option since the defaule port for jupyter notebook is `8888`, but our connection to the container is via `127.0.0.1:8000:8000`.

-Now we can open Jupyter Notebook with the url shown in the terminal.
+Then we can open Jupyter Notebook with the url shown in the terminal.

 QUESTION: Can we use other IDEs?